 - Glasses vs. Goggles.
 Depending on your lab's policies, you may be able to wear lab glasses instead of lab goggles.
 If you find that your goggles are constantly steaming up or if you wear eyeglasses, lab glasses are an easier option.
 But remember the cautionary tale of Carol and always wear your safety equipment if you're told to!

 Try these ideas for ensembles that are perfectly functional for lab, but also won't look out of place once you take off your goggles and head out into sweet, sweet freedom the street.

 Go for a classic look with the no-fail combination of Chucks and faded jeans.
-A striped peplum top jazzes up the outfit, while a blue blazer (with rolled up cuffs) ties it all together.
-You'll want to keep jewelry small -- think little charm necklaces and stud earrings -- and avoid wearing anything on your wrists to lower the chances of getting your accessories caught on lab equipment.
+A colorful striped t-shirt jazzes up the outfit, while a black blazer (with 3/4 sleeves) ties it all together.
+You'll want to keep jewelry small -- think stud earrings -- and avoid wearing anything on your wrists to lower the chances of getting your accessories caught on lab equipment.

 If you've got a more rock-and-roll fashion sensibility, try a pair of edgy motorcycle or combat boots as your close-toed-shoe du jour.
 Leggings are a great option for lab because they're so comfortable (if you're staunchly anti-leggings, you could definitely swap in a pair of black jeans).
 Wear 'em with a long tunic that covers your bum and throw on a moto-style jacket.